mikekihiu/ios-weather-app/README.md

 # FavouriteMap
 A simple app to view weather forecast for bookmarked locations

-# Prerequisites
+# Prerequisite
-Enter your open weather api to WeatherAPI.swift
+Enter your [openweather](https://openweathermap.org) api key at WeatherAPI.swift